Mason-DataMaterials/math-141/problem-sets.md

 **PS8**: Please work through problems 5, 6, 9, 17, 21, 23, 30, 31, and 33 in the Exercises at the end of Chapter 5.
 These exercises will be due Wednesday, April 12th, in class.

+**PS9**: Please work through problems 1, 2, 3, 7, 9, and 11 in the Exercises at the end of Chapter 6.
+(Due Wednesday)

 <!--

 **PS4**: Please work through the exercises found [here]({{ site.baseurl }}/assets/week-04/ps4.pdf).
 This PS is due Friday, 9/23.